By: Kendall Hunt Publishing with contributions from the writing team of Pathways2.0 Reading and Language Arts programs (grades 1-8)

 The benefits of faith-based reading are many, including the following:

 · Encouraging positive characteristics, such as kindness and compassion

 · Promoting Christian values, such as cooperation rather than competition

 These benefits will take different forms for students of different ages.
-For example, younger children may wish to emulate the hero of a recently read book by sharing their toys the way the character did, whereas older students may have a meaningful revelation as a result of a well-written text, such as the realization that material things can’t satisfy the human soul.
+For example, younger children may wish to emulate the hero of a recently read book by sharing their toys the way the character did.
+Whereas older students may have a meaningful revelation as a result of well-written text, such as the realization that material things can’t satisfy the human soul.

-The overall benefit for students of all ages is that faith-based reading strengthens their literacy skills while also deepening their understanding of the world from a faith-based perspective that promotes positive values.
+For students of all ages, the overall benefit of faith-based reading is that it strengthens their literacy skills while also deepening their understanding of the world from a faith-based perspective that promotes positive values.

 Generally, the texts used in faith-based reading feature themes aligned with the values of a specific faith or are written from the perspective of a particular faith.
-But as mentioned in the definition of faith-based reading given earlier, a text doesn’t necessarily need to have religious themes to be used in a faith-based lesson—the skillful teacher can use any appropriate text for faith-based language arts instruction by focusing the classroom discussion on aspects of the text in relation to faith-based issues and values and by crafting extension activities aimed at promoting those values.
-For example, to help students explore a text from a faith-based perspective, teachers might ask questions such as the following:
+But as mentioned earlier on in the definition of faith-based reading, a text doesn’t necessarily need to have religious themes to be used in a faith-based lesson.
+The teacher can use any appropriate text for faith-based language arts instruction by focusing the classroom discussion on aspects of the text in relation to faith-based issues and values and by crafting extension activities aimed at promoting those values.
+For example, to help students explore a text from a faith-based perspective, teachers might ask questions like:

 · Does this character remind you of anyone in the Bible?
 How is the character the same or different? (younger children)